gazebo-tooling/setup-gazebo/README.md

 #### Iterating on all Gazebo and Ubuntu combinations

 This workflow shows how to spawn one job per Gazebo release and iterates over all specified Gazebo and Ubuntu combinations.

-> [!NOTE]
->
-> The available GitHub-hosted runners can be found [here](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).
-It should be noted that the `ubuntu-24.04` runner image is a beta release.
-An alternative approach is using a docker container as shown in the [previous](#Setting-up-worker-and-installing-a-compatible-Gazebo-and-Ubuntu-combination-inside-a-container) section.

-The following is an example of using a `matrix` to iterate over jobs.
-For example, Gazebo Garden runs on Ubuntu Focal and Gazebo Harmonic runs on with Ubuntu Jammy.
+It is done by defining a `matrix` to iterate over jobs.

+- *Using GitHub-hosted runners*

 ```yaml
   jobs: